TrueVotes/TrueVote/truevote-engine/README.md

 ## Challenges

-- ensure vote has been accepted on tangle --> currently planning buffer on webapp until accepted & add functionality for a user to check his/her vote
+- ensure vote has been accepted on the tangle --> currently planning buffer on webapp until accepted & add functionality for a user to check his/her vote
 - mechanism to deal with messages not accepted to be attached to the tangle --> currently assuming all messages will be attached